|Britton Deerfield School District|

 |Bylaws & Policies|

 Technology has fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
 As a result, educators are continually adapting their means and methods of instruction, and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The Board provides Education Technology so that students can acquire the skills and knowledge to learn effectively and live productively in a digital world.
-The Board of Education provides students with access to the Internet for limited educational purposes only and utilizes online educational services to enhance the instruction delivered to its students.
-The Districtís Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its limited educational purpose.
+The Board of Education provides Technology Resources (as defined in Bylaw 0100) to support the educational and professional needs of its students and staff.
+With respect to students, District Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board provides students with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
+The District’s computer network and Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its limited educational purpose.

-Parents/guardians are advised that a determined user may be able to gain access to services on the Internet that the Board has not authorized for educational purposes.
-In fact, it is impossible to guarantee students will not gain access through the Internet to information and communications that they and/or their parents/guardians may find inappropriate, offensive, objectionable or controversial.
-Parents/Guardians assume risks by consenting to allow their child to participate in the use of the Internet.
-Parents/Guardians of minors are responsible for setting and conveying the standards that their children should follow when using Education Technology.
-The Board supports and respects each family's right to decide whether to apply for independent student access to the Education Technology.
+Parents are advised that a determined user may be able to gain access to services and/or resources on the Internet that the Board has not authorized for educational purposes.
+In fact, it is impossible to guarantee students will not gain access through the Internet to information and communications that they and/or their parents may find inappropriate, offensive, objectionable or controversial.
+Parents of minors are responsible for setting and conveying the standards that their children should follow when using the Internet.

 Pursuant to Federal law, students shall receive education about the following: